 Plant once and do it right.
-Emergence is expected to occur within 7-14 days depending on factors such as planting depth, soil temperature and subsequent weather.
+Emergence is expected to occur within 7-14 days depending on factors such as planting depth, soil temperature and post-planting weather conditions.
 A faster rate of emergence is desirable, as the cotton plant emerges and starts to generate its own energy from sunlight.
 Cool temperatures will diminish root and shoot growth, reduce water and nutrient uptake and make seedlings more susceptible to attack from seedling disease and early season insect pests.

-Table 4.
+Table 3.
 The effect of temperature on cotton seedling survival and growth rate.
 Source: Constable and Shaw, 1988.